dotnet/arcade/Documentation/CorePackages/Publishing.md

 Since the post-build stages will only trigger during builds that run in the internal project (i.e., they won't show up on public builds), there are some additional steps that need to be performed in order to test that the changes to the pipeline are correct, and that publishing works as expected.

 1. Create a branch on the Azure DevOps internal mirror of the repo that includes the pipeline changes.
-2. Set up the "General Testing Channel" as a default channel for the internal repo + branch combination using Darc.
+1. Set up the "General Testing Channel" as a default channel for the internal repo + branch combination using Darc.

     ``` Powershell
     darc add-default-channel --channel "General Testing" --branch "<my_new_branch>" --repo "https://dev.azure.com/dnceng/internal/_git/<repo_name>"
     ```

-3. Queue a build for your test branch
+1. Queue a build for your test branch
-4. Once the Build and Validate Build Assets stages complete, the *Publish Using Darc* stage should execute and publish the packages to the feed during the `Publish Using Darc` job.
+1. Once the Build and Validate Build Assets stages complete, the *Publish Using Darc* stage should execute and publish the packages to the feed during the `Publish Using Darc` job.
 [Maestro Promotion Pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target channel.
-Make sure a new build gets queued in the `Maestro Promotion Pipeline`. `Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which inturn queues a new build in Maestro Promotion Pipeline and waits for promotion to complete.
+The job informs that a new build has been triggered in the promotion pipeline, and once it succeeds the build will be in the channel.. `Publish Using Darc` job calls [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) which inturn queues a new build in Maestro Promotion Pipeline and waits for promotion to complete.

 ### Checksum generation